mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 *Fig. ?: Demo application architecture.*

-## Selected aspects of implementation
+## Control panel application - selected aspects of implementation

 The example dashboard of a complete application is shown in Fig. [].
 An online demo is available at <https://mliszcz.github.io/(...)>.
 The source code can be